 The company that produces Hot Tamales is Just Born Inc. Just Born is a Pennsylvania-based candy company that is family-owned.
 The company was ranked as the 10th largest candy company in the United States, as of 2013.

 Flavors And Varieties

-Here is a list of the varieties and flavors of Hot Tamales candy
+Here is a list of the varieties and flavors of the popular candy

 You can buy Hot Tamales in many different ways.
 The candy is easily found in many stores and is widely available in the United States.
-You can find Hot Tamales being sold at stores like CVS and Walmart.
-You can also buy Hot Tamales online and have it sent you.
-Both have their benefits, as is it often cost effective to buy single box of Hot Tamales at a store, but buying Hot Tamales online gives you more options in terms of flavors available.
-You can check out a list of stores that sell or have sold Hot Tamales below, or check further under that for offers to buy Hot Tamales off the internet and have it shipped to you.
+You can find them being sold at stores like CVS and Walmart.
+You can also buy online and have them sent to you.
+Both have their benefits, as is it often cost-effective to buy a single box at a store, but buying online gives you more options in terms of flavors available.
+You can check out a list of stores that sell or have sold Hot Tamales below, or check further under that for offers to buy online and have it shipped to you.

 Stores That Sell Hot Tamales

 Here is a list of stores that sell or have sold Hot Tamales candy: